 We handle all cases with sympathy and sensitivity, putting the best interests of the individual at the forefront of our advice at all times.

 Pressure sores and bedsores are a risk to a person’s health and potential recovery, and they can be avoided.

-- Highlight cases in which appalling and avoidable healthcare failings are made which deny the elderly their dignity, at times when they are at their most vulnerable
+Failings deny the elderly their dignity, at a time when they are at their most vulnerable.